To Keep Everyone Safe

 ★ What are your requirements for guests on Mary Day?

-As of August 12th, we are now requiring for all guests, crew, and family sailing on Mary Day this summer;
+In continuation from 2021, we are requiring all guests, crew, and family sailing on Mary Day this summer;

-★ Will guests need to show proof of testing or vaccination?
+★ Will guests need to show proof of vaccination prior to arriving?